sishevchenko/currency_converter/README.md

 - Next, to configure the necessary tables in the database, enter the command `alembic revision --autogenerate -m "YOUR-DB-NAME"`
 - Apply alembic migrations with `alembic upgrade head` command
 - Check the correct operation by entering the command from the main project directory `uvicorn src.main:app`
-- After a successful run in test mode, go to `src/config.py` and change the changed `DEBUG = False`
+- After a successful run in test mode, go to `src/config.py` and change the variable `DEBUG = False`
 - Run the project with the uvicorn src.main:app command
 - Wait some time for database update